Morden Depot: History

 In order to run the extended service, the first trains of what became known as Standard Stock were ordered.
 191 cars were ordered in 1923 from three manufacturers, with a further 127 in 1924 and 120 in 1925.
 All of the cars were delivered by road, the 1923 Stock going to Golders Green Depot, the 1924 batch going to both Golders Green and the newly constructed Morden Depot, while all of the 1925 build was delivered to Morden.
 Stock delivered to Morden was stored until the line to Clapham was opened.
 The cars were towed to Morden by traction engines, mounted on road bogies.
 Two tall gantries were erected, which enabled the cars to be lifted, for the road bogies to be removed.
 A railway steam crane was then used to place the railway bogies onto the tracks, and once mounted on them, the City and South London's diminutive steam locomotive was used to move the cars to the stabling sidings.

 The line southwards from Clapham runs almost entirely in tunnel, emerging into the open air just to the north of Morden station.
 Tracks continue southwards beyond the station, passing under the A24 road to reach the depot, which is only accessible from the northern end.
 At its southern end, the depot is hemmed in by Morden South station and the tracks of the Sutton Loop Line.
 Within the depot there is a large car shed, with open-air sidings to either side of it.
 A long footbridge crosses the depot tracks, providing good views of the facility.

 Morden Depot is thought to be the first such facility on the London Underground where the term "depot" was applied to a site for stabling and maintenance of trains.
-It was probably borrowed from army stores served by railways after the end of the First World War, which were also known as depots.
-Prior to this, the various underground lines all had "works" where trains were stabled and maintained.
-Whereas Golders Green is designated as a main depot, Morden is a subsidiary depot, despite the fact that 38 trains are stabled there, as opposed to 16 at Golders Green.
+It was probably borrowed from army stores served by railways after the end of the First World War, which were also known as depots.Before this, the various underground lines all had "works" where trains were stabled and maintained.
+Whereas Golders Green is designated as a main depot, Morden is a subsidiary depot, even though 38 trains are stabled there, as opposed to 16 at Golders Green.
 The designation is based on the range of maintenance functions performed at the depot, not the number of trains, and heavy maintenance for the Northern line is only performed at Golders Green.